 Format

-Please send your article via e-mail as a Word attachment to matt.seelinger@armyhistory.org.
-DO NOT send the article in PDF or PowerPoint format.
-If you do not have access to e-mail, you may send a double-spaced hard copy.
-For the article itself, use only standard, double-spaced word processing in Times New Roman or Arial font.
-Single space after periods.
+Once your article idea is approved, please send your article via e-mail as a Word attachment to the On Point Editor, Matt Seelinger at matt.seelinger@armyhistory.org.
+Please DO NOT send the article in PDF or PowerPoint format.
+If you do not have access to e-mail, you may send a double-spaced hard copy to the following mailing address:

-Do not insert pictures or graphics in the article; however, you may certainly suggest insertion points for images if they are of importance.
+Do not insert pictures or graphics in the article; however, you may suggest insertion points for images if they are of importance.
 Ensure that images are clearly marked so that any references to them are clear.

 Photographs and Other Artwork